semaphoreci/docs/docs/docs/using-semaphore/environments.md

         </div>
     </details>

-Once done, you can see the created deployment targets in the Deployments tab.
+Once done, you can see the created environment in the **Deployments** tab.

 :::tip Exact match or regular expressions?